 So after the drawing course, where do you go next?

-Once you understand the basics of drawing the next step is understanding the theory of colour mixing because paired with your drawing you’ll know how to approach any subject you want.
+Once you understand the basics of drawing and painting often the next step is to develop your understanding of colour mixing.

 After drawing, colour mixing is the next most important skill to master as a painter.